kunupat/aws-solution-architect-associate-certification-notes/README.md

   - `"Origin policy cannot be read at the remote resource"` Fix this error by enabling CORS on API Gateway

 ## Kinesis
-- AWS platform to send the streaming data to
+- AWS platform to send the streaming data(Social Media, Big Data, IoT, etc.) to
 - **Types of Core Kinesis Services:**
   - **Kinesis Streams:**
     - Can have multiple Shards within a stream: